-A passionate proponent of new music, Guerrero has championed the works of several of America's most respected composers through commissions, recordings, and world premieres.
-Guerrero’s advocacy has helped make Nashville a destination for contemporary music.
-Guerrero has presented eight world premieres with the Nashville Symphony including the 2016 performance and recent GRAMMY®-winning recording of Michael Daugherty’s cello concerto Tales of Hemingway.
-Recent seasons have also seen the release of new albums with the Nashville Symphony dedicated to the music of Terry Riley – the first album of orchestra music by that composer in a quarter century – Jennifer Higdon (a 2018 GRAMMY-winner), Richard Danielpour, as well as wind concertos by Brad Warnaar, Frank Ticheli and Behzad Ranjbaran.
-Guerrero also recently developed and guided the creation of Nashville Symphony’s Composer Lab & Workshop initiative, together with composer Aaron Jay Kernis, to further foster and promote new American orchestral music.
+A passionate proponent of new music, Guerrero has championed the works of America's most respected composers through commissions, recordings, and world premieres.
+Guerrero’s advocacy has helped make Nashville a destination for contemporary orchestral music.
+He has presented nine world premieres with the Nashville Symphony, including the 2016 performance and recent GRAMMY®-winning recording of Jennifer Higdon’s All Things Majestic and the 2018 premiere and recording of Jonathan Leshnoff’s Symphony No. 4 “Heichalos,” written for the Nashville Symphony’s Violins of Hope initiative, which featured a collection of restored instruments that survived the Holocaust.
+As part of his commitment to fostering contemporary music, Guerrero developed and guided the creation of Nashville Symphony’s Composer Lab & Workshop initiative, together with composer Aaron Jay Kernis.

 Guerrero previously held posts as the Principal Guest Conductor of The Cleveland Orchestra Miami (2011-2016), Music Director of the Eugene Symphony (2002-2009), and Associate Conductor of the Minnesota Orchestra (1999-2004).